 When a lead is submitted to a campaign it is evaluated by a variety of acceptance criteria to determine if it is a valid lead.
 If the lead fails any of these real-time automated checks, it will be marked invalid.
 Acceptance criteria is configurable by the campaign owner and is designed to be customized for each individual campaign.

-If a field is marked as “required” in the “edit acceptance criteria” page, then it must contain data.
-If any required fields are not present or empty the lead is invalidated.
+If a field is marked as “required” in the “edit acceptance criteria” page, then it must be included in the request.
+If any required fields are not present, the lead is invalidated.
 White space characters are considered data.
 To valid that data is sent, set the minimum length to 1 character.

 To view the required fields for a campaign, select 'edit acceptance criteria' from the main campaign information page.